GNSS augmentation: Beyond airfields

 The US Nationwide Differential GPS System (NDGPS) was an augmentation system for users on U.S. land and waterways.
 It was replaced by NASA's Global Differential GPS (GDGPS) system, which supports a wide range of GNSS networks beyond GPS.
 The same GDGPS system underlies WAAS and A-GNSS implementation in the US.

 Ground stations may also be used to accumulate continuous GNSS observations to achieve post-hoc correction of data to the centimeter level.
 Two example systems are the US Continuously Operating Reference Stations (CORS) and the International GNSS Service (IGS).

+The National Association of Broadcasters has sponsored development of the Broadcast Positioning System (BPS) over ATSC 3.0 television signals as an augmentation system.

 Aircraft-based augmentation system (ABAS)

 The augmentation may also take the form of additional information from navigation sensors being blended into the position calculation, or internal algorithms that improve the navigation performance.
 Many times the additional avionics operate via separate principles from the GNSS and are not necessarily subject to the same sources of error or interference.
 A system such as this is referred to as an aircraft-based augmentation system (ABAS) by the ICAO.
 The most widely used form of ABAS is receiver autonomous integrity monitoring (RAIM), which uses redundant GPS signals to ensure the integrity of the position solution, and to detect faulty signals.